 COL. SAM GARDINER: Sure.
 Actually, I find the BBC article to be completely credible.
 Let me take the two points that they make and explain why I think they are.
 The first thing is they talk about the trigger of a high casualty event in Iraq.
 That is totally consistent with the plans that were drawn up before the invasion of Iraq.
 We now know from the released plans, which at that time were classified “Top Secret, Polo Step,” that there was a series of triggers, that if they were to be pulled, the United States would go ahead of its plan in the invasion of Iraq.
 So, having a trigger is both in the way that the Pentagon does planning, and also it makes sense in the argument that the administration is making about what needs to be done with Iran.

 AMY GOODMAN: Colonel Gardiner, you have been writing about these attacks inside Iran.
-You say if you haven’t been reading the foreign press, you might have missed two explosions this past week, one of them — and this was in Iran — killing eleven and injuring thirty-one members of the Revolutionary Guard.
+You say if you haven’t been reading the foreign press, you might have missed two explosions this past week, one of them — and this was in Iran — killing 11 and injuring 31 members of the Revolutionary Guard.
 The other was near a school.
 Talk about these attacks.

 Well, this is not the first time there have been explosions.
 What’s significant about the more recent ones is that the Iranians have chosen to make a big deal about it.
 They had a press conference and showed examples of weapons, just like the press conference that the United States held in Baghdad.
 There are pictures on the web of weapons that were captured.
 I have to say they look fake, but that almost doesn’t make any difference.
 The more important point is that the Iranians have upped the ante on the rhetoric, so that the situation now after this event is now beginning to take a two-side.
 I think the administration had hoped that by pressuring the Iranians, they would somehow back down, back away from their program, not be so aggressive.
 But, in fact, it seems to be having the opposite effect.